andrewckt/building-classfier-from-posters/README.md

 It uses a relatively simple model with about 0.24 validation loss.
 Pre-trained models can be used instead to tey to better that and improve the classfication accuracy which we infer tobe about 90%.

-Secondly on a lighter note, after doing this particular project,  I can then have some time to catch up with some movies or even the latest Korean dramas, something I haven't been doing for a while.
-We can see if themodel can be used to predict the genres of the latest popular dramas at this time of wrting such as Itaewon Class and Crash Landing on You.
+Secondly on a lighter note, after doing this particular project,  I can finally take some time to catch up with the latest movies or even the latest Korean dramas, something I haven't been doing for a while.

+We can also see if the model can be used to predict the genres of the latest popular dramas at this time of wrting such as Itaewon Class and Crash Landing on You.

 <p align="center">
   <img src="testing/IC.jpg">